-Current use taxation programs, as defined in chapters 84.33 and 84.34 RCW, offer a property tax reduction to landowners who voluntarily preserve or manage lands within four categories: open space land or land in the public benefit rating system, timberland, designated forestland, and farm and agricultural land.
+Current use taxation programs, as defined in chapters 84.33 and 84.34 RCW, offer a property tax reduction to landowners who voluntarily preserve or manage lands within four categories: open space land or land in the public benefit rating system, timberland, designated forestland and farm and agricultural land.
 The department of natural resources and parks administers the open space and timberland programs, and the department of assessments administers the designated forestland and farm and agricultural land programs.

 The timberland program has long had a minimum acreage requirement of five acres.
-In 2014,

-Chapter 137, Laws of Washington 2014 lowered the minimum acreage requirement for the designated forestland program from twenty acres to five acres, in effect making the timberland and designated forestland programs duplicative.
-Additionally, Chapter 137, Laws of Washington 2014 authorizes a county legislative authority to terminate its timberland classification and merge it with the designated forestland program.
+In 2014, the state amended RCW 84.33.035 to lower the minimum acreage requirement for the designated forestland program from twenty acres to five acres, in effect making the timberland and designated forestland programs duplicative.
+Additionally, RCW 84.34.400 was created to authorize a county legislative authority to terminate its timberland classification and merge it with the designated forestland program.

 Given the similarities in the timberland and designated forestland programs, administrative efficiencies will result from terminating the timberland program.
-The department of assessments will continue to operate the designated forestland program.
+The department of assessments will continue to operate the designated forestland program, as authorized under chapter 84.33 RCW.